1ntEgr8/christmas/README.md

+# Surprise
+### Help Santa spread the joy of Christmas!
+#### Send a unique pixelated computer generated Christmas Tree as a christmas greeting!

 # What does this tool do?

 This tool provides you with an easy way to send UNIQUE christmas greetings!
 It generates a pixelated Christmas Tree greeting and provides users with a shareable link, which recepients can then claim from Santa.
 The best part about this is that each